Camila Flores: Political career

 Flores joined RN at the age of 18, inspired by Andrés Allamand and Alberto Cardemil.
 Within the National Renewal Youth (JRN), she served as district president and national councillor.

-In August 2017 she registered her candidacy for the Chamber of Deputies of Chile, representing the newly created District No. 6 of the Valparaíso Region, and was elected for the 2018–2022 term.
+In August 2017, she registered her candidacy for the Chamber of Deputies of Chile, representing the newly created District No. 6 of the Valparaíso Region, and was elected for the 2018–2022 term.

-During that term she sat on the Permanent Commission on Constitution, Legislation and Justice; the Water Resources and Desertification Committee; and the Emergency, Disaster and Firefighters Committee.
+During that term, she sat on the Permanent Commission on Constitution, Legislation and Justice; the Water Resources and Desertification Committee; and the Emergency, Disaster and Firefighters Committee.
 She also formed part of the RN Parliamentary Caucus.
 During this legislature she built international links, engaging with figures such as Eduardo Bolsonaro.

 Re-elected in 2021 for the 2022–2026 term, she has since served on the Standing Committees for Constitution, Legislation, Justice and Regulation; National Defence; and Emergency, Disaster and Firefighters.

 Within the National Defence Committee she has contributed to initiatives modernising the State Intelligence System, and examining Chile’s strategic defence capabilities.
 She has participated in debates on budgetary allocations and summoned officials from the Ministry of National Defence to report on the execution of resources and defence-related programmes.

+In 2026, Flores was elected to the Senate.